Arrow BOOK

 Possible risks and side effects

-PRP is generally safe, but all injections carry risks.
+PRP platelet rich plasma is generally safe, but all injections carry some risk.
 Possible risks and side effects may include:

 • Temporary increase in pain or flare up